19hours/sg-statutes/Acts/Co-operative Societies Act.md

 the Registrar may, unless adequate security is furnished, direct the interim attachment of that property or such part thereof as he thinks necessary and the attachment shall have the same effect as if it has been made by a District Court.

-(4) A person aggrieved by an order of the Registrar made under subsection (1) or (3) may appeal to the Minister within 2 months from the date of the order and the decision of the Minister shall be final and conclusive.
+(4) A person aggrieved by an order of the Registrar made under subsection (1) or (3) may appeal to the Minister within 2 months after the date of the order and the decision of the Minister shall be final and conclusive.

+[Act 3 of 2018 wef 10/04/2018]

+(5) In this section, “relevant proceeding” means —

+(a) an audit of a society held under this Act (including a special audit under section 33A);

+(b) an inquiry held under section 79;

+(c) an examination of materials under section 80; or

+(d) the winding up of a society.

+[Act 3 of 2018 wef 10/04/2018]

 ### Settlement of disputes